 - demonstrate intellectual autonomy and disciplinary rectitude as well as the ability to make assessments of research ethics. - demonstrate specialized insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used.

-The following requirements shall also apply for a doctoral degree in language teaching and learning (local learning outcomes).
+The following requirements shall also apply for a doctoral degree in linguistics (local learning outcomes).
 Doctoral students shall: